Rachael Leigh Cook: Public service

 Cook first gained national attention in 1997, when she was featured in an updated This Is Your Brain on Drugs public service announcement (PSA) television advertisement, in which she proceeds to destroy a kitchen with a frying pan.

 In 2011, she was selected by the Obama administration as a Champion of Change for Arts Education.

 In June 2012, she began to award a small scholarship to students between ages 14 and 19.
 The scholarship helps pay for career classes, mentoring programs, and other school fees.

-In 2017, Rachael Leigh Cook reprised her "This Is Your Brain on Drugs" role twenty years later for a PSA by the Drug Policy Alliance critiquing the War on drugs and its alleged contribution to mass incarceration, societal racism and poverty.
+In 2017, Rachael Leigh Cook reprised her "This Is Your Brain on Drugs" role twenty years later for a PSA by the Drug Policy Alliance critiquing the war on drugs and its alleged contribution to mass incarceration, societal racism and poverty.
 The ad was posted to YouTube on April 20, 2017, in recognition of 4/20.

 Personal life

-Cook married New Zealand-Canadian actor Daniel Gillies on August 8, 2004, "We got engaged after dating for maybe five months and we got married a couple of months after that".
+Cook married New Zealand-Canadian actor Daniel Gillies on August 8, 2004, saying: "We got engaged after dating for maybe five months and we got married a couple of months after that".
 They have two children: a daughter born in September 2013 and a son born in April 2015.
 The couple separated in June 2019 and divorced in 2021.

+As of July 2025, Cook has been dating American actor, Brandon Routh.